CCIVR/ccivr2/README.md

 ```
 Set the range of AS_TES position relative to S_TES [min,max]: -1000,1000
 ```
-you can identify all antisense transcripts whose TES is between 1000bp upstream and 1000bp downstream of the S\_TES.
+you can identify all antisense transcripts whose TES is between 1000 bp upstream and 1000 bp downstream of the S\_TES.
 See the figure indicated below.

 ![Mode3](Mode3.png)

-After all these parameters set, the identification starts.
+After all these parameters set, the identification process starts.

 ### The output files